MW 12x6 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-Therefore, they are coated with a coating of nickel to protect them from corrosion.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
+Moreover, even though neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
+For this reason, they are coated with a coating of nickel to increase their durability.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

-In terms of safety, there are many recommendations regarding the use of these magnets.
+In terms of safety, there are several recommendations regarding the use of these magnets.
 It is advisable to avoid their use in acidic, basic, organic environments or in solvents, and also in water or oil.
-Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

 In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often coated with coatings, such as gold, to preserve them from environmental factors and extend their lifespan.
-Temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+Therefore, they are often covered with thin coatings, such as nickel, to shield them from external factors and prolong their durability.
+Temperatures exceeding 130°C can result in a loss of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are adequately insulated.
-Additionally, their use is not recommended in wet conditions, oil, or in an environment containing hydrogen, as they may lose their magnetic properties.
+As for potential dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may lose their magnetic strength.

 Advantages as well as disadvantages of neodymium magnets NdFeB.